Guidance

 Results

-We produced a report on our results that has been shared with the main government organisations with responsibility in this area, including the DHSC and the Environment Agency.
+PHE produced a report on its results that was shared with the main government organisations with responsibility in this area, including the DHSC and the Environment Agency.

 A copy of the report and a summary of the main findings are available in the Publications section below.
-We have published some of our results in medical journals and we are currently working on further research from this study.
+PHE published some of its results in medical journals.

 For more information, please contact the study team by: